What are the benefits of wind tunnel testing?

 There are no two ways about it, wind tunnel testing is expensive.
 However the benefits from it can help save money in the long run.
 Being able to test and compare equipment helps prevent you from purchasing items which won’t make you faster.
 Additionally the drag reduction gains you can make will likely far outweigh the cost per watts saved than say a new frame or even set of wheels.

-If wind tunnel testing is something you are interested in, please get in touch with us and we can get you booked into the tunnel and saving watts for a faster 2023 season!
+If wind tunnel testing is something you are interested in, please get in touch with us and we can get you booked into the tunnel and saving watts for a faster race season!